EagerELK/proxes/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/proxes.
+Bug reports and pull requests are welcome on GitHub at https://github.com/EagerELK/proxes.

 ## License

-The gem is available as open source under the terms of the [LGPLv3 license](http://www.gnu.org/licenses/lgpl-3.0.html).
+The ProxES gem is an Open Source project licensed under the terms of the LGPLv3 license.
+Please see [LGPLv3 license](http://www.gnu.org/licenses/lgpl-3.0.html) for license text.

+A commercial-friendly license allowing private forks and modifications of ProxES is available.
+Please contact info@jadeit.co.za more detail.